tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 10kΩ pull-ups are added on the CS and SCK pins to ensure the chip does not go into internal oscillator mode on startup.

 The LTC2400 provides a 24-bit measurement with respect to the reference voltage (Vref = x00FFFFFF).
-This ias received in a 32-bit serial stream:
+This is received in a 32-bit serial stream:

 * 4 high bits provide status
 * 4 low bits are "sub LSB" and can be discarded without affecting accuracy